 Renew: to replace, to re-establish, to give fresh life or strength

-Our culture is full of information, tips, and self-help tools, but how often do we meditate on any of that information and allow it to really permeate our thought-lives?
-What if we took that knowledge and worked it down into the soil of our souls, allowing it to take root and grow?
+Our culture is full of knowledge, but how often do we meditate on information and allow it to really permeate our thought-lives?
 What if we soaked it in, allowing our thoughts to realign and our perspectives to shift?
 That doesn’t happen naturally.
 It takes work and time.
-In each blog post on this site, there is an exercise that will encourage you to dwell and meditate before moving on with your day.
+I hope that in each podcast episode and blog post you will be encouraged to dwell and meditate before moving on with your day.

 Do not conform to the pattern of this world, but be transformed by the renewing of your mind.
 Then you will be able to test and approve what God’s will is—his good, pleasing and perfect will.
 Romans 12:2 NIV